-- 12. This can be dealt with briefly.
-The key point is that loss relief is restricted to overlapping periods, as explained below. - 13.
-Part X of the Income and Corporation Taxes Act 1988 ("ICTA") sets out the circumstances in which members of groups, and consortia, can claim relief against their taxable profits for losses.
-In particular, a loss-making subsidiary can surrender certain types of corporation tax loss to another company in its group which has made profits.
-The claimant company can then claim relief, called group relief, to enable it to set the losses against its taxable profits for tax purposes and so reduce its tax bill. - 14.
-Similarly, consortium relief of this kind ("consortium relief") is available between a member of a consortium (as defined) and a trading company owned by the consortium, subject to a number of restrictions. - 15.
-To obtain relief, the accounting periods of the surrendering company and the claimant company must overlap.
-If they do not do so, the losses must be time-apportioned (see section 408 of ICTA) to exclude the non-overlapping periods.
+[12] This can be dealt with briefly.
+The key point is that loss relief is restricted to overlapping periods, as explained below.

+[13] Part X of the Income and Corporation Taxes Act 1988 ('ICTA') sets out the circumstances in which members of groups, and consortia, can claim relief

+[14] Similarly, consortium relief of this kind ('consortium relief') is available between a member of a consortium (as defined) and a trading company owned by the consortium, subject to a number of restrictions.

+[15] To obtain relief, the accounting periods of the surrendering company and the claimant company must overlap.
+If they do not do so, the losses must be time-apportioned (see s 408 of ICTA) to exclude the non-overlapping periods.
 Accordingly, where there are differences in the dates on which the accounting periods of the claimant company and surrendering company start or end, loss relief must be restricted to the time-apportioned period in which there is an overlap.
 In addition, where one of the companies joins the group part way through its accounting period, the period prior to acquisition must be excluded on a time-apportionment basis so that relief is limited to the overlapping period.
 However, in a group situation, the restriction of loss-relief in relation to one company with profits is not fatal to the further use of the excess losses.

-- Relief against those losses can be taken up by some other company in the group which has taxable profits.
-In the Daejan group, there were several profit-making subsidiaries available. - 16.
-At all material times, companies subject to UK corporation tax were required to file a self-assessment return showing their tax position.
-They could at the same time file any claim for group relief.
-HMRC has power under schedule 18 to the Finance Act 1998 ("FA 1998") to enquire into and amend any such return.
+Relief against those losses can be taken up by some other company in the group which has taxable profits.
+In the Daejan group, there were several profit-making subsidiaries available.

+[16] At all material times, companies subject to UK corporation tax were required to file a self-assessment return showing their tax position.
+They could e at the same time file any claim for group relief.
+HMRC has power under Sch 18 to the Finance Act 1998 ('FA 1998') to enquire into and amend any such return.
 HMRC may, after enquiring into a return, issue a closure notice.
-The taxpayer has 30 days to appeal against the closure notice (paragraph 34 of Schedule 18 to the FA 1998).
+The taxpayer has 30 days to appeal against the closure notice (para 34 of Sch 18 to the FA 1998).
 On any such appeal, Daejan could have amended its claim for loss relief and the appellants could have claimed to use the losses which Daejan was prevented through time apportionment from using itself.

-HMRC's POLICY ON EXTENDING TIME FOR MAKING CLAIMS
+HMRC'S POLICY ON EXTENDING TIME FOR MAKING CLAIMS